gsblabsio/azorus/WHITEPAPER.md

 ## Roadmap

-This is not the final version but a rough timeline based on engineering estimates at the time of this writing.
+This is not the final version, but a rough timeline based on engineering estimates at the time of this writing.

 | Phase | Category | Description | Timeframe |
 | --- | --- | --- | --- |